trushkevich/telegram-delete-rb/README.md

 (without clearing the history, so all the others group members' messages will stay in place - for that you can just clear the history in your Telegram app).

-For now the app is raw and there can be some warnings and errors here and there, but
+For now the app is raw and there can be some warnings and errors here and there, in you encounter something critical pls create a new issue.

 # Requirements